jlahire/flycurrahee/README.md

-# Aviation Website Template

-A simple website for aviation businesses.
-Easy to update, works on phones, hosts free on GitHub.
+# website template

+>Made this for my friend to use until his business gets big enough to warrant hiring someone to manage a website for him.

-## What You Get
+## What?

 - Homepage with business info
 - Aircraft page with specs
 - Pricing and scheduling pages
-- Contact form that emails you
+- Contact form that emails
 - Works on phones and computers
-- Free hosting forever

-## How to Use It
+## How?

 1. Get it online with GitHub Pages
 2. Edit the files in `config/` folder to add your info
+3. Add photos where necessary
-3. Done
+4. Done

-## Your Content Files
+## Edit

-All your business info is in these files - just edit them:

 - `contact-info.js` - Your phone, email, business name
 - `business-config.js` - Your rates and aircraft info